paragpujari/Generative_ai_based_chatbot/README.md

 9. It consistently replies to all the queries send by the users.
 10. It makes the digital services more accessible to the users to deal with the persons with disabilities.

+## Evolution of Chat Bot:

+###  EARLY CHAT BOTS (1960 – 1980): Rule Based Systems
+These chat bots are based on certain predefined rules.
+These chat bots lack conversational ability
+These chat bots lack real time understanding.
+They can solve only simple queries.

+### 1. ELIZA:
+a.
+It was the first chat bot established in the year 1966.
+b.
+It was used for pattern matching
+c.
+It is used to mimic a psychotherapist.
+d.
+It cannot understand the text or solve any of the complex queries.

+### 2. PARRY:
+a.
+It was the second chat bot established in the year 1972.
+b.
+It enables the user to communicate with paranoid schizophrenia.
+c.
+It is much advanced than Eliza incorporating human emotion.

+### EXPERT SYSTEMS (1980 – 1990): Task Oriented Chatbots
+These chat bots are integrated into expert systems.
+It focused on industries.
+It is heavily dependent on predefined rules and decision trees.
+Challenges:
+It is unable to handle complex queries.
+It requires constant updates into the rule base.

+### The Rise of Machine Learning (2000s): Smarter Chatbots
+These chat bots are integrated with machine learning to improve its functionalities.
+Here NLP is also added into the chat bots to improve its performance.
+It can solve complex problems.
+Challenges:
+It lacked deep understanding.
+It requires significant data for training.

+### The AI Revolution (2010s): Intelligent Virtual Assistants
+These AI powered chat bots are integrated with deep learning and advance NLP.
+It requires integration with cloud computing, large datasets and image processing.

+It can solve complex queries.
+Ex = Siri, Amazon Alexa

+Challenges:
+Privacy concerns with the data usage.

+### Current Era (2020s): Conversational AI and Multimodal Chatbots

+Generative AI is integrated into the chat bots.
+Large Language Models (LLM) is integrated into the chatbots.
+It can solve complex queries and can understand the natural language based processing text.

+It can be integrated into platforms like WhatsApp, Microsoft Teams etc.
+It is widely used in health care, education etc.